 The preparation of consolidated financial statements in accordance with U.S. GAAP requires the Company's management to make estimates and judgments that affected the reported amounts of assets and liabilities and allocations of expenses.
 These judgments were based on the historical experience, management's evaluation of trends in the industry and other factors that were deemed relevant at that time.
 The estimates and assumptions were reviewed on a regular basis and the changes to accounting estimates were recognized in the period in which the estimates were revised.
 The Company's management recognize that the actual results could be materially different from the estimates.
-Until December 31, 2021, under the management approach, the significant estimates include, but are not limited to, useful lives of capitalized software, net, accrued liabilities, income taxes including deferred tax assets and liabilities.
-Under the legal entity approach, the significant estimates to the warrants measurement, fair value measurement and income taxes.
+Until December 31, 2021, under the management approach, the significant estimates inherent in the preparation of the audited consolidated financial statements include, but are not limited to, useful lives of capitalized software, net, accrued liabilities, income taxes including deferred tax assets and liabilities.
+Under the legal entity approach, the significant estimates include, but are not limited to the warrants measurement, fair value measurement and income taxes.